Position

 Responsibilities:

-• Maintain accurate records of visitor logs and report any suspicious activities to the security team.
+• Maintain accurate records of visitor logs, incident reports, and security logs.

 Qualifications

-• Previous experience in a security or customer service role is preferred.
+• Proven experience in a security, hospitality, or customer service role.

 Is becoming a Gate Attendant a good career path?